gaoooyh/gaoooyh.github.io/about.md

 ---
 layout: post
-title: About site
+title: About the blog
 ---

 * content
 {:toc}

-## Introduction
+## Share
+A line from the movie Flipped
-Some of us get dipped in flat some in satin some in gloss.
+> Some of us get dipped in flat some in satin some in gloss.
 But every once in a while you find someone who's iridescent.
 And when you do nothing will ever compare...